-I’ve been actively learning and creating on the web for over 15 years now, with almost a decade of that working directly for amazing companies and with clients of all levels.
+I’ve been actively learning and creating on the web for over 15 years now, working with clients such as Mashable, Fast Company, Honda, CIBC, Budweiser and incredible others .

 I built my first website when I was 15 at Geocities, taught my high school class HTML and haven’t stopped building and helping since.
 After High School I headed off to London Ontario and took the Multimedia program at Fanshawe College.